Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 - Loan commitment to a former shareholder of Marbacher Ölmühle GmbH.

-- Including discounted interest amounts from the convertible bond and the hybrid bond for 2020 and subsequent years; see additional explanatory remarks in point 15.
+- Including discounted interest amounts from the hybrid bond for 2021 and subsequent years; see explanatory remarks in point 15.

 Terms and interest rates (long-term and short-term financial liabilities)

 |Bank loans – short term||3,000||2020||from 4.00% to 6.80%|

 |Bank loans – long term||10,870||>2021||from 1.50% to 7.11%|

 |Leasing – long term||252||2021||from 1.85% to 5.34%|

 |To associated companies – long term||870||>2021||No interest|